Mskermont21/mskermont/README.md

 ## Objective
 My objective is to be in a great work enviroment and expand my knowledge in cyber and to have a lot of knowledge and learning the most that I can and I want to learn as much as I can in my cereer.

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security anaylst job opportunity to further my knowledge.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]